timBrockman/fsnd-p0-fresh-tomatoes/README.md

 `python movies`

-This will create a fresh fresh_tomatoes.html file.
+This will create a fresh ***index.html file in the dist folder*** for deployment.
+Note: This has been altered from the original version.
 You can then view this page on your local machine.